Trump will order U.S. meat processing plants to stay open amid coronavirus fears

 President Donald Trump plans to order U.S. meat processing plants facing concerns about coronavirus outbreaks to stay open to protect the country's food supply, a senior administration official said on Tuesday.
-Trump is likely to sign an executive order later in the day using the Defense Production Act to mandate that the plants continue to function, the official said.
+Amid concerns about potential food shortages, Trump is expected to sign an executive order later in the day using the Defense Production Act to mandate that the plants continue to function, the official said.

 Administration officials and some Republicans on Capitol Hill have said that businesses that are reopening need liability protection from lawsuits employees might file if they become sick.
 They cast it is a necessary prerequisite for business to have the confidence they need to reopen.